-Where review and approval of any s-bubdivision or site plan by any other governmental agency is required, evidence of the status of such approval shall be submitted to the Planning Board Board in writing prior to with the submission of the final plan.
+Where review and approval of any subdivision or site plan by any other governmental agency is required, such approval shall be submitted to the Planning Board in writing prior to the submission of the final plan.

 § 250-29 Conformity with other state and local regulations.